-Temperance Brennan: personality/temperament. (the main character from the TV show "Bones".
+Temperance Brennan: personality/temperament. (of the TV show "Bones").

 Let's analyze the personality and temperament types of Temperance Brennan from the TV show "Bones."